Frequently Asked Questions (FAQ) during the Coronavirus Pandemic

 2. What should I do if I receive health insurance through Covered California, but I am unable to make payments as my income has decreased.
 Can I apply for Medi-Cal?

-3. If I receive a Medi-Cal renewal packet in the months of March, April or May 2020, do I need to mail it in, as I understand that benefits will not be terminated during this 90-day period?
+3. If I receive a Medi-Cal renewal packet, do I need to mail it in, as I understand that benefits will not be terminated during this public health crisis?

 Yes, please submit your renewal packet so that when the suspension period is lifted, your benefits will not be discontinued.
 Once the suspension period is lifted, if you have not submitted your renewal packet, your benefits will be terminated.

-4. What if I get Pandemic Unemployment will it impact my Medi-Cal case?
+4. What if I get Pandemic Unemployment or Lost Wages Assistance; will it impact my Medi-Cal case?

-Pandemic Unemployment income is countable for Medi-Cal; however, the extra $600 weekly emergency increase that is paid on top of the regular benefit amount is not counted.
+Pandemic Unemployment income is countable for Medi-Cal; however, Pandemic Unemployment Assistance and Lost Wages Assistance are not counted as income.
 You should report all income so your Medi-Cal eligibility can be determined correctly.

 1. How will an Economic Stimulus payment affect my CalFresh case?